PDAS

 Linearity implies that the measurement varies in proportion to variations in the perturbations received from the input.
 The Absence of it causes harmonics to enter the signal, resulting in the disappearance of the original slope and preventing the observed perturbations from behaving as they truly would.

-HDAS is linear, does not introduce harmonics.
+PDAS is linear, does not introduce harmonics.

 The measurement changes in direct proportion to a change in the input perturbation.

-HDAS provides high-fidelity measurements, improving pattern analysis and reducing the number of incorrect classifications.
+PDAS provides high-fidelity measurements, improving pattern analysis and reducing the number of incorrect classifications.

 Quantitative measurement